M-deline/challenge-9-readme/README.md

 ## Successes and Challenges
 This challenge was a success since it functions properly.
 It asks the questions/asks the user to provide the necessary input and then it does export into the correct folder.
 I ran into a few confusing things while creating this application.
 I had to search up how use throw new error correctly and I had to change my fs.writeFile function a few times since I was confusing writeFile and writeToFile so I was getting errors since I was trying to import the data (input) into a file that did not exist.
+## For Generated README
+The generated README file will be under the readme_folder where you can then view the new readme you have just created.
 ## Video description
 In this video, I explain how this application works properly and go over my code.
 This is a demo.
 - https://drive.google.com/file/d/1LtagGt9zx-rWO3NTrpdfkRNXxt4B6YjI/view